donihmrs/django_engine_module/README.md

 ## License

-This project is provided as-is for demonstration purposes.
+This project is provided as-is for demonstration purposes by DoniHMRs